 Can I elect to store my data in a country other than the United States?

-Does Copper perform screening of your employees?
+Does Copper screen its employees?

 Does Copper store email contents?